inknos/showtime-sh/docs/source/show.1.rst

 .. warning::

     The functions listed below are only run if *DEBUG=true*.
+Check :ref:`DEBUG <show-environment-variables-runtime-debug>` for more information.

 .. _show-functions-debug-d: